donsbot/Glean/glean/website/docs/building.md

 * [GHC](https://www.haskell.org/ghc/).
 To see which versions Glean is tested with, check the current [ci.yml](https://github.com/facebookincubator/Glean/blob/master/.github/workflows/ci.yml) script.

-* Cabal/cabal-install version 3.6 or later (older versions won't work).
+* Cabal/cabal-install version 3.8 or later (older versions won't work).

+* We test with gcc and clang, though clang-11 or clang-12 are increasingly preferred.

 Additional per-distribution setup follows.